What are AIDS-related cancers?

 The symptoms depend on the type of cancer:

 Cervical cancer.
-This cancer doesn’t cause symptoms until it’s grown and spread into nearby tissues.
+This cancer often doesn’t cause symptoms until it’s grown and spread into nearby tissues.
 Then it may cause abnormal vaginal bleeding or discharge, pain during sex, and longer or heavier periods.

 Liver cancer.
 This cancer can cause belly pain and swelling, yellowing of the skin and eyes (jaundice), weight loss, and tiredness.